-- Reads the simulation results saved in the simulation environment - Aggregates the power generation and storage curves - Computates of yearly statistics - · Generates plots
+- Reads the simulation results saved in the simulation environment - Aggregates the power generation and storage curves - Computates of yearly statistics - Generates plots

-5.6.2 Dispa-SET database
+5.7.2 Dispa-SET database

-Although two versions of the database are available (mysql and csv), the public version of Dispa-SET only comes with the latter.
+The public version of Dispa-SET is released with a Database relative to the EU power system.
 The Dispa-SET input data is stored as csv file in directory structure.
 A link to the required data is then provided by the user in the configuration file.